NitaiEdelberg/Ai-Tetris/README.md

 - **Mutation Rate**: Adjusted to maintain diversity while ensuring convergence.
 After testing hours of games we found that mutation of 0.35 and arity of 10 helps the learning proccess grow.
 - **Crossover Probability**: Tuned to balance exploration and exploitation.
 After long research we found out that crossover of 0.65 and arity of 2 helps the learning GA.
 - **Tournament Selection Parameters**: Optimized selection pressure to ensure strong individuals continue while maintaining population diversity.
-- **Elitism Rate**: The individuals that are passed to the next generation, and from them we do the crossovers and mutations. we maintain 0.2 of the best Individuals.
+- **Elitism Rate**: The individuals that are passed to the next generation, and from them we do the crossovers and mutations. we maintain 0.3 of the best Individuals.

-[ADD GRAPH SHOWING THE EXPIREMENTS.
+[ADD short expirments ADD GRAPH SHOWING THE EXPIREMENTS.
 WRITE THE VALUES WE ENDED UP WITH]

 These refinements improved the AI’s learning process, leading to more consistent and effective gameplay strategies.